aseldawy/CS167/Projects/Projects.md

 Given start and end dates, count the number of tweets for each country_code and plot as a bar chart.

 # Rubric
-- 2% for the code part.
+- 3% for the code part.
   - Make sure that your code is indented and use proper variable names.
 Include comments as-needed to understand your code.
   - Include a README file with your information.
   - Include all source files and no binary or data files.
   - Include a script that compiles and runs the three tasks in order.
     If you use AsterixDB or MongoDB, include the query in a comment and do not run it.
-- 2% for the report that includes:
+- 1% for the report that includes:
   - A title for your project.
   - Student information and who did which part.
   - A short introduction in your own words for the project and which big-data system you used and why you chose it.
   - A section for each task that includes what you were asked for, e.g., visualizations or other comparisons.
-- 2% for the video and the question.
+- 3% for the video.
   - The video can be up-to two minutes.
 If it goes any longer, it will be trimmed and you will lose points.
   - In the first 10-15 seconds, indicate which project you worked on, your group number, and the group members.
     Make sure that all this information is written during that time.